Improving Patient Experience: Tips for Medical Billing Staff

 Digital tools can be a great way to re-engage patients in their bill or nudge them towards payment before delinquency.

-• Electronic document delivery - If a patient can’t remember what service they’re being charged for, or has questions about their bill, they may want documentation before they agree to pay.
-Electronic document delivery keeps the conversation going by sending documents through email or text rather than mailing a statement and hoping to continue the conversation after it is received.
+• Email or SMS document delivery: - If a patient can’t remember why they’re being charged, or has questions about their bill, they may want documentation.
+PDCflow email/SMS delivery keeps the conversation going by sending documents instantly.

 • Flexible recurring schedules - Pay periods can be anywhere from bi-monthly, bi-weekly to weekly.
 Payment plans should have the same variability.
-Patients who can choose a payment plan that coincides with payday are more likely to make all payments on time, without any interruption or likelihood of returned payments due to insufficient funds.
+Patients who can choose their payment plan are more likely to make payments regularly.
+PDCflow flexible payment schedules are flexible for both you and your patients.

 Digital Engagement for Patient Financial Experience Infographic